 After several years though, and moving into our own places – we had no roommates, and a quieter life.
 We realized, or really, I realized, that we weren’t that compatible.
-I realized that he was happy to sit on the couch every night and do nothing, plan nothing, and really talk about nothing.
-It was killing me.
-While I wasn’t sure if he was always that way and I just didn’t notice, or that perhaps we always had so many people around that I never noticed.
-But regardless, I didn’t want to live my life like this.
-I was young, vibrant and inspired.
+While I wasn’t sure if I just didn’t realize it before, or that perhaps we always had so many people around that I never noticed.
+But regardless, I didn’t feel it was working anymore.
 While I didn’t need all the socializing, I needed a partner who I was compatible with.
-Because at the end of the day, it’s just the two of you.
+Because at the end of the day, it’s just the two of us.

 Despite some of the teary phone calls he made to me after that, I was resolute.
 I knew I was making the right decision for me.
 I was following my own gut on it.
 And I knew there was a more compatible soulmate out there for me, and definitely for him as well.

 While these times are always hard.
 Especially when you’ve been together a long time, you love each other, and you’re just comfortable with each other.
 It’s still important to notice how you feel.
 To see if that person is growing and changing with you.
 To look at your relationship and see if it can be fixed, or if you know in your heart it’s time to move on.
 I think sometimes, despite the difficulty of splitting up, it can be the best thing you can do – for both of you.
 Even if it’s a challenging, teary, or even shocking break up.